JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

     !!! note
         `CEDARLING_PRINCIPAL_BOOLEAN_OPERATION` controls how per-principal decisions are combined in `authorize_unsigned`.
 Here it checks only the `Jans::User` principal.
 See [Principal Boolean Operations](../reference/cedarling-principal-boolean-operations.md) for details.

-4. Click `Save` to initialize the Cedarling.
+4. Click on ✓ and `Save` to initialize the Cedarling.
 The Cedarling will fetch and validate your policy store during the initialization.

 The Cedarling is ready to receive and evaluate authorization requests at this